WIZnet-ioNIC/WIZnet-PICO-HTTP_CLIENT_C/examples/http/client/README.md

-## Step 3: Setup HTTP Server Example
+## Step 3: Setup HTTP Client Example

 To test the HTTP Server example, minor settings shall be done in code.

-1. Setup SPI port and pin in 'w5x00_spi.h' in 'WIZnet-PICO-C/port/ioLibrary_Driver/' directory.
+1. Setup SPI port and pin in 'w5x00_spi.h' in 'WIZnet-PICO-HTTP_CLIENT_C/port/ioLibrary_Driver/' directory.

 Setup the SPI interface you use.
 - If you use the W5100S-EVB-Pico, W5500-EVB-Pico, W5100S-EVB-Pico2 or W5500-EVB-Pico2,